d3/d3-request/README.md

 }
 ```

-The returned *request* exposes an additional *request*.row method as an alternative to passing the *row* conversion function to d3.csv.
+The returned *request* exposes an additional *request*.row method as an alternative to passing the *row* conversion function to d3.csv, allowing you to configure the request before sending it.
 For example, this:

 ```js
 d3.csv(url, row, callback);